 Demos can be challenging to access after they begin due to their popularity; therefore it is highly recommended to get to a Demo early for a good spot and commit to the entire demonstration.
-Handouts and PDF forms may be made available to conference-goers during or after the conference, or through our conference App.
+Handouts and PDF forms may be made available to conference-goers during or after the conference.